There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 Hybrid content type #2 – Case studies: Case studies are a great way to show that your products (whether it’s a physical or informational product) actually work.

 Case studies allow you to reveal some of your best content (in most cases paid) and show the results that content can achieve.

 The transparency is one of the reasons why readers love well written case studies.

 And, because they get to see the results of your product, they are likely to try and purchase it for themselves – no hard sell needed.

 If you’d like to learn more about creating great case studies, here’s a guide I wrote.

 Making money isn’t bad: While giving value is a great goal to have, having a goal to increase revenue isn’t bad either.

-The more money you make, the more you can invest into making better content, and making more of it.
+The more money you make, the more you can invest into making great content, and making more of it.

 Selling will actually allow you to give more away.